 Top Things to do in Hong Kong

-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day in Hong Kong.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day in Hong Kong.

-The fastest and most convenient way to reach the Hong Kong island would be by using a MTR.
-Get of at the Central station and wander the busy streets of the Hong Kong’s business district.
-Contemporary skyscrapers, luxurious hotels and shops, brand new cars makes this district one of the fanciest in the World.
+The fastest and most convenient way to reach the Hong Kong Island would be by using a MTR.
+Get down at the Central station and wander the busy streets of Hong Kong’s business district.
+Contemporary skyscrapers, luxurious hotels and shops and brand new cars make this district one of the fanciest in the world.
 Make sure to catch one of the doubledeck trams called Ding Ding.
-Sit in the very front on the upper floor and have a great tour through Hong Kong island with the best view for only a few dollars.
+Sit in the very front on the upper floor and have a great tour through Hong Kong Island with the best view for only a few dollars.

-You probably seen all those amazing Hong Kong photos from above.
+You have probably seen all those amazing Hong Kong photos from above.
 Now it’s your turn to capture one.
-Catch the Peak Tram at the Peak Terminus and enjoy the 552m high, super steep ride that will take you all the way to Victoria Peak.
-You should know there are huge lines for a Peak Tram, especially in the afternoon and during Weekends so it would be great to go there as early as possible.
-If the lines are too long, catch the bus.
-However, if you purchase your return ticket online, you’ll get the free entry to the sky bar on the top of the peak!
+Catch the Peak Tram at the Peak Terminus and enjoy the 552m-high, super steep ride that will take you all the way to Victoria Peak.
+You should know that there are huge lines for a Peak Tram, especially in the afternoon and during weekends, so it would be great to go there as early as possible.
+If the lines are too long, catch a bus.
+However, if you purchase your return ticket online, you’ll get a free entry to the sky bar at the top!

 Get a Dim Sum for Lunch

 You cannot leave Hong Kong without trying Dim Sum.
-Dim Sum is a style of Chinese cuisine which stands for the small portions of food served in a steamer baskets or small plates.
-You can get them on a street food stalls around the city, but there are also many famous restaurants and restaurants chains that serve mostly Dim Sums.
-DimDimSum chain has a few restaurants around the city – visit either one in Wan Chai or the one in Jordan.
+Dim Sum is a style of Chinese cuisine which stands for the small portions of food served in steamer baskets or small plates.
+You can get them on street food stalls around the city, but there are also many famous restaurants and restaurant chains that serve mostly Dim Sums.
+DimDimSum chain has a few restaurants around the city – visit either the one in Wan Chai or the one in Jordan.

 Tsim Sha Tsui

-Once you’ve done with the Hong Kong island, take a Star Ferry to the Kowloon island.
+Once you’re done with the Hong Kong Island, take a Star Ferry to the Kowloon Island.
 Make sure to sit on the upper deck for a better view.

-When you reach Kowloon island, you’ll get off at Tsim Sha Tsui Promenade.
-It’s a nice promenade for a relaxing walk and the beautiful views of the Hong Kong skyline.
-Check out the Clock Tower, the remnant of the Kowloon Railway station were the goods from inland China were transported to the rest of the world.
-Also, don’t miss the Avenue of the stars – the Walk of fame that pays tribute to celebrities of the Hong Kong film industry.
-If museums are your thing, check out Hong Kong Museum of Art or Hong Kong Space Museum.
+When you reach Kowloon Island, you’ll get off at the Tsim Sha Tsui Promenade.
+It’s a nice promenade for a relaxing walk and beautiful views of the Hong Kong skyline.
+Check out the Clock Tower, a remnant of the Kowloon Railway station where the goods from inland China were transported to the rest of the world.
+Also, don’t miss the Avenue of the Stars – the walk of fame that pays tribute to celebrities of the Hong Kong film industry.
+If museums are your thing, check out the Hong Kong Museum of Art or Hong Kong Space Museum.

 Nathan Road and Kowloon Park

-It’s time to relax and move away from the Hong Kong’s chaotic traffic, at least for a bit.
+It’s time to relax and move away from Hong Kong’s chaotic traffic, at least for a bit.
 Walk the busy Nathan Road, the main thoroughfare lined with mega malls, shops and restaurants until you reach Kowloon Park, a huge lush park and oasis of calm.
-The park is pretty huge, filled with many attraction so it would be great to check out the Park Map on the entrance.
-There’re many Asian trees inside of the park so it can be very interesting for the first time visitors to Asia.
-Also, close to hundred different wild bird species can be found in the Park area.
-If you find it hard to spot them check out the birds aviary and make sure not to miss the flamingo pond.
-In case you’re more into shopping, stick to the Nathan Road and one of the many shopping malls along the road.
+The park is pretty huge, filled with many attractions, so it would be great to check out the Park Map on the entrance.
+There are many Asian trees inside the park, so it can be very interesting for first time visitors to Asia.
+Also, close to a hundred different wild bird species can be found in the Park area.
+If you find it hard to spot them, check out the birds aviary and make sure not to miss the flamingo pond.
+In case you’re more into shopping, stick to Nathan Road and one of the many shopping malls along it.